Snap A Pic of These Tax Deductions Photographers Can Take

 Read the Article

 One of the most lucrative side hustle businesses to start is a photography business.
-With the right amount of training and equipment, anyone can be a photographer.
-There are no licensing rules and few relevant certifications — it basically comes down to having the ability to work hard, take great photos, and book photography gigs.
+With the right amount of training and equipment, almost anyone can be a photographer.
+There are no licensing rules and only a few relevant certifications.
+Success in this field comes down to having the ability to work hard, take great photos, and book photography gigs.

-That being said, starting a photography business can be expensive given all the equipment you’ll need and all the travel you’ll be doing.
+That being said, starting a photography business can be expensive given all the equipment you’ll need and all the travel you may end up doing.
 Fortunately, there are a lot of relevant tax deductions to help defray some of the high costs.

 Equipment

-Or, you can deduct a percentage of the cost spread out over several years as depreciation.
+You can also deduct a percentage of the cost of the equipment spread out over several years as depreciation expense.

 Travel Expenses

 If you use your own vehicle, you can deduct the mileage at the IRS standard mileage rate for business travel.
-For 2019, the standard mileage rate is 58 cents per mile (57.5 for 2020).
+For 2024, the standard mileage rate is 67 cents per mile.
 If you travel on a common carrier, like through an airline, you can deduct the cost of tickets.

 Office Expenses